shoti411/Labyrinth-Game/README.md

 # Labyrinth

 This project implements "Labyrinth", a maze game where players compete to reach their goal while navigating the maze.
+The numbers represent the milestones and tests which we covered through our class, while the Maze folder displays the actual code for the game.

 ## Directory Structure